Magnushhoie/fuz/README.md

 </picture>
          ></h1>
   <p align="center">
     Fuzzy search your notes in the terminal.
-Ultra-fast incremental searching and editing using ripgrep and vim.
-Personally used for 4+ years.
+Blazingly fast, incremental searching and editing using ripgrep and vim.
+Used daily for 5+ years.
   </p>
 </p>